macro187/verbot/readme.md

         The operation fails if no `Version` properties are found, or if they contain conflicting version numbers.

-    set <version>
-        Set the current version number

-        The version number is set by adjusting various project version
-        properties:

-            `Version`s are set to the full semantic version number

-            `AssemblyFileVersion`s are set to MAJOR.MINOR.PATCH.0

-            `AssemblyVersion`s are set to MAJOR.0.0.0

     increment --major
     increment --minor